 Ninja Hot and Cold Brewed System

 You want something really cool?
-Then this Ninja coffee maker is for you.
+Then this Ninja best drip coffee maker is for you.

 Its functionality is superior to standard drip coffee makers.
-It makes many different kinds of coffee, including black coffee and cold brew.
+It makes many different kinds of coffee, including black coffee and iced coffee.
 It can also brew tea and other herbal infusions.

 This coffee maker is very easy to use.
 The controls are intuitive and all necessary buttons are on the front panel.
 The Ninja Hot and Cold Brewed System is the best coffee maker for your home.

 Is your budget limited?
-Then take a look at the Mr. Coffee 4-Cup Switch Coffee Maker.
+Then take a look at the Mr. Coffee 4 Cup Coffee Maker with glass carafe.

 This is the classic drip coffee maker you’re used to seeing.
 To use it, you don’t need to have any specialized coffee knowledge.
-Just pour in coffee grounds and water, and turn the machine on.
+Just pour in coffee grounds and fill the water reservoir, and turn the coffee maker on.
 You’ll get a standard black coffee.